 PASCAL GUYOT/AFP/AFP/Getty Images

 Of the total, €22 million will be used to upgrade transport infrastructure serving the church and another €7 million to boost accessibility on the wider metro system of the second-largest city in Spain.
+A further €4 million will be used to remodel four major roads and €3 million dedicated to keeping the area clean and safe.

+The church tweeted about predicted improvements in the organization of the local area.
 Work on the Sagrada Familia may have dragged on for an unusually long time, but incredibly the edifice remains unfinished.

 Construction of a neo-gothic church began in 1882 under the direction of architect Francisco de Paula del Villar y Lozano, but he soon resigned.